 Trying to understand how Xavi ended up winning the lottery in Qatar

-Since 2015, Xavi has been in Qatar, first playing for and now managing Al Sadd.
-He’s added a few more trophies to his collection since, but his best moment so far?
+Between 2015 and 2021, Xavi was in Qatar, first playing for and then managing Al Sadd.
+He added a few more trophies to his collection, but his best moment over there?
 Winning the lottery in ripped denim shorts.

 He has also won the Qatar Stars League, the Sheikh Jassim Cup, the Qatar Cup and the Qatari Super Cup.

 Yes, after winning a domestic treble in his final season at Barcelona, Xavi travelled East to join Al Sadd, a Qatari club whose former players include Raul — another legend of El Clasico — and Iranian superstar Ali Daei.